Reducing your water and energy bills

 - Take shorter showers – you use about 2 buckets a minute.
 We have installed water efficient showerheads in most homes.
 Please do not remove them.
 They reduce the amount of water you use, helping you save money and electricity.

 Checking for leaks

 - A leaking toilet can waste 16,000 litres of water a year.

 - A dripping tap can waste 24,000 litres of water a year.

 A four minute shower with a water efficient showerhead uses only around 36 litres of water.

 Check your plumbing for any drips or leaks.

-Report dripping taps, running cisterns, leaking hot water service or pipes and faulty water connections to FACS as soon as you notice a problem.
+Report dripping taps, running cisterns, leaking hot water service or pipes and faulty water connections to us as soon as you notice a problem.
 If you live in community housing, contact your housing provider directly.

 Some of our achievements include installing: